Back to California

 Dual Enrollment Partnerships

-This law changes rules about dual enrollment programs between high schools and community colleges, making it easier for students to take college classes while in high school.
+This law changes rules about dual enrollment programs between high schools and community colleges to make it easier for students to take college classes while in high school.

 What This Bill Does